galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 - Auto Tool Repositories
 - Suite

-For more inromation on how to write automatic tool suites, visit the [Galaxy docs](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/shed_yml.html).
+For more information on how to write automatic tool suites, visit the [Galaxy docs](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/shed_yml.html).

 # Testing Galaxy tool with `planemo`